Gagan-Nagadev/NLP/README.md

-# Language Models: Fundamentals and Applications Report
+# Language Models: Fundamentals and Applications

-## Executive Summary

 Language models represent one of the most critical tools in natural language processing, serving as the foundation for understanding and generating human language.
-This report examines the fundamental concepts, mathematical foundations, and practical applications of language models, with particular focus on autoregressive and masked language models.
+This section examines the fundamental concepts, mathematical foundations, and practical applications of language models, with particular focus on autoregressive and masked language models.

 ## 1. Definition and Core Concepts